 Update 08/15/2018: We have retested the HDR Peak Brightness on the latest firmware (22.214.171.124) and it remains the same.

-The gray uniformity for the Vizio E Series is okay.
-There is fairly noticeable clouding at the 50% gray level, especially towards the edges of the screen.
+The gray uniformity is okay.
+There's fairly noticeable clouding at the 50% gray level, especially towards the edges of the screen.
 Some dirty screen effect is visible during panning and sports shots.

-The results are much better at 5% gray level.
-There it becomes harder to notice clouding.
+The results are much better at 5% gray level, where it becomes harder to notice clouding.

-The Vizio E Series 2018 has very good reflection handling.
-However, it cannot handle direct reflections with the same efficiency as some higher end TVs with better anti-reflective coatings.
+The Vizio E Series 2018 has good reflection handling.
+However, it cannot handle direct reflections with the same efficiency as some higher-end TVs with better anti-reflective coatings.

-The Vizio E Series 2018 has very good out of the box color accuracy.
-When the picture mode is set to Calibrated Dark, the color dE is well below 3, so most people will not notice any imperfections, The white balance dE is just above 3 so some might pick up the slight gray inaccuracies.
+The Vizio E Series 2018 has good out of the box color accuracy.
+When the picture mode is set to Calibrated Dark, the color dE is well below 3, so most people won't notice any imperfections, The white balance dE is just above 3 so some might pick up the slight gray inaccuracies.

-The gamma is at 2.26 just slightly above the 2.2 target.
-This makes shadows look brighter, but again not many people will notice.
+The gamma is just slightly below target.
+This makes shadows look darker, but not many people will notice.
 The colors are a little warm but nothing too annoying.

-The results for the Vizio E65-F0 / E65-F1 after calibration are amazing.
+The results after calibration are amazing.
 The accuracy is almost perfect in all aspects of our measurements.
-Color dE and white balance dE are very small, the gamma curve follows perfectly at 2.2, and the color temperature is almost perfect at 6503K
+Color dE and white balance dE are very small, the gamma curve follows perfectly at 2.2, and the color temperature is almost perfect at 6503K.